Black-legged kittiwake: Relationship with humans

 Kittiwakes are a frequent encounter of fisheries in northern regions.
 Their diet consisting almost exclusively of fish, fishermen tend to seek large aggregation of seabirds since they are often a sign of fish abundance.
 On the other hand, kittiwake and other seabirds hang around fishing boats or platforms to collect scraps or any fish that might have been left out.
-Due to the kittiwake pelagic lifestyle, they rarely interact with humans on the land, other than occasional sight near the ocean's coast.
+Due to the pelagic lifestyle of kittiwakes, they rarely interact with humans on the land, other than occasional sight near the ocean's coast.

 In New England, the black-legged kittiwake is often called the "winter gull" since its arrival often signals to people that winter is coming.

+The city of Tromsø, along with other cities in the far north of Norway, has experienced a remarkable increase in the number of kittiwakes choosing to use city structures as nesting sites.
+This rise in urban nesting populations has seen the number of pairs increase from 13 in 2017 to over 380 in 2022.
+Researchers attribute this climate change related breeding failures, along with the absence of natural predators in the city, providing a safer environment for the gulls to breed and raise their young.
+The increasing nesting population has created challenges, as the gulls produce ammonia-smelling faeces, discolouring buildings and streets, as well as the noise pollution generated by their constant 'kittiwake' calling.

+To address these challenges, innovative measures have been implemented in Tromsø.
+One such initiative involves the establishment of "Kittiwake hotels", artificial bird cliff structures built to encourage nesting away from urban facades.
+The hotels have, along with mitigation measures preventing nesting on the city's structures, had success in attracting kittiwakes without having a negative impact on breeding.

 Conservation

 Population trends

-Since the 1970s, its it believed that the global population of black-legged kittiwake has declined of about 40% in only three generations (one generation is in average 12.9 years), putting the species in a dangerous place for the future.
+Since the 1970s, it has been believed that the global population of black-legged kittiwake has declined of about 40% in only three generations (one generation is in average 12.9 years), putting the species in a dangerous place for the future.
 The global population is estimated at 14,600,000-15,700,000 individuals and is in constant decline.
 The individual distribution of kittiwakes across the world varies quite a bit, with Europe representing more than 50% of the world's kittiwake and North America representing only 20%.
 In their recent species assessment, the IUCN Red List pointed out that all but one populations of kittiwakes were in decline, with the exception of the small Canadian arctic population that seems to be increasing at a rate of 1% per year.
 The last IUCN Red List report in 2017, the species was moved from "least concern" to a "vulnerable" status on a global scale.